§ 16-106-4. Performance incentive funding Rhode Island College.

-(c) Rhode Island College and the University of Rhode Island shall each have unique measures consistent with each institution's purpose, role, scope, and mission.
+(c) Rhode Island college shall have unique measures consistent with its purpose, role, scope, and mission.
 The performance-based measures shall include the following metrics:

 (1) The number and percentage, including growth in relation to enrollment and prior years of bachelor's degrees awarded to first-time, full-time students within four (4) years and six (6) years, including summer graduates;

 (2) The number of degrees awarded that are tied to Rhode Island's high demand, high-wage employment opportunities consistent with the institution's mission;

 (3) One measure that applies only to RIC, as agreed to by the commissioner of postsecondary education and the president of RIC, who shall consider faculty, staff, and student input; and

 (4) Any other measures that are deemed appropriate by the council on postsecondary education.